Queens Road tram stop: Layout

 The steps down to Smeaton Street are seen on the right, and the ramp up to the inbound platform on the left.

+Tram stop

 Queens Road tram stop was constructed with accessibility in mind.
 A lift is located at the northern end of the Bury (outbound) platform, and sets of stairs.
 The only direct entrance to the inbound platform is via a short ramp on Smeaton Street, but it can also be reached using the pedestrian crossing at track level to the south of the platforms.
 There are steps down to Smeaton Street from the A6010 (road) but they are not part of the Metrolink's infrastructure.

 Two dot matrix passenger information displays stand serving one platform each, and show estimated arrival times for trams in minutes up to 30 minutes prior (up to three at a time) and number of carriages.

+There are prospective plans to replace the lift here at Queens Road along with some other tram stops due to ongoing issues with accessibility.
+There is also a turnstile to the south of the Bury platform next to the tram stop's foot crossing which gives access to the depot for staff.

+Track layout

+To the south of the station is Irk Valley Junction, where the Oldham and Rochdale Line begins and diverges to the east.
+To the north is the junction with the main Bury Line and the "main gate" into the depot.